jearpie/jearpie/README.md

 ## Hi there 👋

 My name is Johnrey Aborot but you can call me Je!
-I am from Polytechnic University of the Philippines - Santa Rosa Campus and I am currently taking ## Bachler of Science in Information Technology ##
+I am from Polytechnic University of the Philippines - Santa Rosa Campus and I am currently taking ## Bachler of Science in Information Technology!

 <!--
 **jearpie/jearpie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.